-- 3. Curriculum Support: The RCL can develop strategies to support and enhance the learning experience to ensure that learners collaborate in the learning process.
-For example, they can organize study groups, tutoring sessions, champion awards giving ceremonies or peer mentoring programmes to assist and encourage learners who may be struggling academically. - 4.
 Material Support: Many learners cannot afford the materials or even uniforms necessary for their education.
 The RCL can initiate material support programmes, such as stationery donation campaigns, to ensure that all learners have access to essential learning materials.

-HOV OWO

-- 5. Co-curricular Support: Engagement in co-curricular activities is vital for holistic development.
-The RCL can collaborate with teachers to organize a range of co-curricular programmes such as sports, poetry clubs, arts, and cultural activities. - 6.
 Health Promotion: Promoting health and well-being among learners is a critical aspect of the RCL's responsibilities.
-They can organize health campaigns, inviting healthcare professionals to conduct workshops on topics like hygiene, nutrition, sexual health, and mental well-being. - 7.
-Psychosocial Support: The RCL can develop strategies to provide psychosocial support to learners.
-They can organize peer support programmes where older learners mentor and guide their younger peers through academic and personal challenges. - 8.
-Social Welfare Support: The RCL can play a vital role in addressing social welfare concerns affecting learners.
-They can collaborate with social workers, counsellors, and community organizations to provide support systems for learners facing difficult circumstances. - 9.
+They can organize and lead health campaigns, inviting healthcare professionals to conduct workshops on topics like hygiene, nutrition, sexual health, and mental well-being.

+B. Social Welfare Support: The RCL can play a vital role in addressing social welfare concerns affecting learners.
+They can collaborate with social workers, counsellors, and community organizations to provide support systems for learners facing difficult circumstances.

 Rights-based, Socially Inclusive and Cohesive School: This ensures that all school community members know, respect, protect and promote children's rights to education, equality, freedom from discrimination and violence, dignity, and all other rights necessary to enjoy their right to education equally.
-It is the mandate of the RCL to ensure that every child receives a quality education, and that this education promotes and respects each learner's right to dignity
+RCLs can promote the School Democracy Programme (SDP) in order to enculture a rights-based approach to learning.